Simayawan/WADS-Project/README.md

 - LLM may occasionally produce incorrect answers (hallucination)
 - OCR accuracy decreases with poor image quality
 - Prompt injection risks mitigated but not fully eliminated
-- No rate limiting on API endpoints — susceptible to abuse/spam
+- No rate limiting on API endpoints, susceptible to abuse/spam

 ---